-- After testing several fungicides through subsurface drip irrigation injection for several years, specialists discovered that flutriafol, a fungicide labeled only for soybeans and apples, will control the fungus that causes root rot.
+They may be close.
+After testing several fungicides through subsurface drip irrigation injection for several years, Extension IPM specialist Rick Minzenmayer and Extension plant pathologist Tom Isakeit discovered that flutriafol, a fungicide labeled only for soybeans and apples, will control the fungus that causes root rot.
+(Early results were reported in a Farm Press article last December.)

 New options needed